 However, the evidence that music enhances an infant’s intellectual development to such an extent is not clear-cut.

-Other studies show the effects are minimal.
+Other studies show the effects of music are minimal.
 What psychologists do know for sure, however, is that music can play a key role in your one-year-old’s life.

 For instance, listening to a tune may calm him, excite him, soothe him, put him to sleep or just simply amuse him.